Code-Institute-Submissions/Second-Milestone-Project-Simon-Game/readme.md

     - grey color means functionality of the buttons is disabled
     - red color means functionality of the buttons is enabled
     - green color means functionality of the buttons is being used
+- Navbar
+    - contains logo, About and History links
+- Footer
+    - contains linked social icons and contact email

 ## Logic